-The Electrical Engineering and Computer Science Department offers both a Master of Science (MS) degree and a Doctor of Philosophy (Ph.D.) degree in Electrical Engineering.
-The MS degree provides an introduction to the theoretical foundations of electrical engineering as well as study in state-of-the-art technologies.
+The Electrical Engineering and Computer Science Department offers both a Master of Science (M.S.) degree, a Doctor of Philosophy (Ph.D.) degree in Electrical Engineering, and a Doctor of Philosophy (Ph.D.) degree in Computer Science (beginning in Fall 2021).
+The M.S. degree provides an introduction to the theoretical foundations of electrical engineering as well as study in state-of-the-art technologies.
 The Ph.D. degree is designed to help address the global need for research and education in new sustainable energy technologies.
 Graduate research opportunities are available in photovoltaics utilizing novel nanotechnologies, materials and structures to convert light energy into electricity, power electronics, microgrids and power systems.

 Areas of Study

 Our faculty embodies a broad range of electrical engineering interests and has built dynamic and innovative research centers and groups around several areas of specialization.
 These include:

 - Micro and nano electronics and nanotechnology with emphasis on the design fabrication, and characterization of nanoscale photovoltaic devices.

 - Radiometric calibration of satellite-based instrumentation and digital processing of satellite imagery.